Teradata/developer-resources/docs/resources/quickstart/docker-when-you-are-done.md

 ---
 id: docker-when-you're-done
-title: When you're done
+title: QuickStart | When you're done
-description: Prerequisites for installing Teradata AI Unlimited using Docker.
+description: Learn what to do when you're done using the QuickStart.
+sidebar_label: When you're done
 sidebar_position: 7
 pagination_prev: null
 pagination_next: null